kdmukai/selective_dca_bot/README.md

     price_to_ma = last_candle.close / ma_200hr
 ```

 The resulting `price_to_ma` will determine our sense of how good or poor an investment opportunity it is at the moment.
-Low `price_to_ma` values mean that the current price is below the trend from the last 9 days.
-High `price_to_ma` values mean its on an uptrend.

-The crypto with the lowest `price_to_ma` will be the target for this round's DCA buy.

 ```
     LRC: close: 0.00001464 BTC | 200-hr MA: 0.00001621 | price-to-MA: 0.9034
     ICX: close: 0.00007160 BTC | 200-hr MA: 0.00007646 | price-to-MA: 0.9365